Stochastic behavior of outcome of Schur-Weyl duality measurement: Parametrization in Type II Limit

 We also use the parametrization \eqref{eq:intro:xkl}:

 Before starting the main argument, we introduce some fundamental quantities and discuss their property in the next Lemma \ref{lem:D}.
+Lemma \ref{dfn:intro:II:gen} follows from Lemma \ref{lem:D}.
 As will be explained later, the quantity $\mu$ gives the asymptotic expectation, and $\sigma$ describes the asymptotic variance.
-Since Lemma \ref{lem:D} is technical, we recommend the reader only to skim \eqref{eq:lemD:eD} and \eqref{eq:lemD:mns}, and to go to Definition \ref{dfn:II:gen}.
+Since Lemma \ref{lem:D} is technical, we recommend the reader only to skim \eqref{eq:lemD:eD} and \eqref{eq:lemD:mns}.

 \begin{lem} Let $\alpha,\beta,\gamma,\delta$ be real numbers satisfying the condition \eqref{eq:II:abcd}.
-Set $\xi:=\alpha+\beta$ and $\kappa:=\alpha+\gamma$ as in \eqref{eq:II:xk}, and
+Set $\xi \ceq \alpha+\beta$ and $\kappa \ceq \alpha+\gamma$ as in \eqref{eq:II:xk}, and